 SolarLab collaborates with a wide range of glass suppliers and glass coaters to be able to tailor our BIPV solutions to every project.
-This allows us to provide cladding finishes ranging from the traditional all-black to brightly colored and from high-gloss to satin or structured finishes, to fit the visual and functional requirements of the project in collaboration with the projects architects and owner.
+This allows us to offer cladding finishes ranging from the traditional all-black to brightly colored and from high-gloss to satin or structured finishes, that fit the visual and functional requirements of the project.

-One of our key suppliers of glass coatings are Kromatix™ who have developed a unique patented coating technology.
-This technology mimics the color experience from the Morpho butterfly’s blue wings.
-On the rear of the glass periodic nano-structures on the rear of the glass created through a PVD coating process, reflects a fraction of the incoming light to create the impression of color, while letting most of it through to generate electricity in the photo voltaic cells behind the glass.
+One of our key suppliers of glass coatings are Kromatix™ who have developed a range of anisotropic and striking color coatings.
+On the rear of the glass, ultra thin layers create periodic nano-structures that reflects just a fraction of the incoming light to create the impression of color, while letting most of the light through to generate electricity.

 SolarLab produces everything in Europe to ensure state-of-the-art technology, a minimal environmental footprint and that only tested and high quality materials are used.

-Our experienced, trained and dedicated manufacturing team proudly ensures that every panel made is tested and lives up to the quality required to deliver the long lifespan needed as a facade cladding.
+Our experienced, trained and dedicated manufacturing team proudly ensures that every panel made is tested and lives up to the quality required to ensure the long lifespan needed as a facade cladding.

-Both products and manufacturing are thoroughly tested and certified according to a number of international standards and inspected by TÜV at annual factory inspections.
+Both products and manufacturing are thoroughly tested and certified according to international standards and inspected by TÜV at annual factory inspections.

 The SolarLab facade systems have undergone rigorous fatigue testing of all components as well as durability and strength testing of assemblies.
 The tests are designed to reflect Scandinavian real life environmental and working conditions over a 30-year time span – with a reasonable additional safety margin.